segmentio/segment-docs/src/connections/destinations/catalog/youbora/index.md

 ### Video Playback Buffer Started/Completed

-When the video content buffers during playback, you should use our [Video Playback Buffer Started](/docs/connections/spec/video/#playback-events) and [Video Playback Buffer Completed](/docs/connections/spec/video/#playback-events) events.
-We will map the properties from these events to the following Youbora video metadata fields:
+When the video content buffers during playback, use the [Video Playback Buffer Started](/docs/connections/spec/video/#playback-events) and [Video Playback Buffer Completed](/docs/connections/spec/video/#playback-events) events.
+Segment maps the properties from these events to the following Youbora video metadata fields:

-If the buffer occurs during an ad, be sure to fill the `properties.ad_asset_id` field from our spec for **both** calls, as we use its presence to determine whether the buffer is occuring during an ad or not.
+If the buffer occurs during an ad, be sure to fill the `properties.ad_asset_id` field from our spec for **both** calls, as we use its presence to determine whether the buffer is occurring during an ad or not.

 **Example**